eweill/tx2-flash/FLASH_MAC.md

 # Flash NVIDIA TX2 with Jetpack using Mac with VirtualBox

-This repository provides detailed instructions on how to flash NVIDIA's Jetson TX2 with a Mac running VirtualBox.
+This README provides detailed instructions on how to flash NVIDIA's Jetson TX2 with a Mac running VirtualBox.
 Current OS setup is given for reference and has not been tested on other setups.

 ---